souph1s/banking-api/README.md

 ### Application Layers

-1. **Routes**: Responsible for receiving HTTP requests and validating input data
+1. **Controllers**: Responsible for receiving HTTP requests, validating input data, and coordinating responses
-2. **Services**: Contain business logic and data manipulation
+2. **Use Cases**: Contain business logic and application rules, implementing specific banking operations
+3. **Services**: Handle data management, persistence, and low-level operations
-3. **Types**: TypeScript interface and type definitions for type safety
+4. **Types**: TypeScript interface and type definitions for type safety

+### Clean Architecture Benefits

+- **Separation of Concerns**: Each layer has a specific responsibility
+- **Testability**: Business logic is isolated in use cases, making it easy to test
+- **Maintainability**: Changes in one layer don't affect others
+- **Scalability**: New features can be added by creating new use cases and controllers

 ### Technical Features

 - **Type Safety**: Extensive use of TypeScript to prevent errors
-- **Modularity**: Code organized into well-defined modules
+- **Modularity**: Code organized into well-defined modules following Clean Architecture principles
 - **Documentation**: API completely documented with Swagger
 - **Validation**: Robust input data validation
 - **Error Handling**: Centralized middleware for error handling